hoangsonww/Moodify-Emotion-Music-App/README.md

 - [Facial Emotion Detection Model - `trained_facial_emotion_model.pt`](https://drive.google.com/file/d/1GuW8wQ7KLfeX4pr2f8CAlORIP4YqJvgv/view?usp=sharing).
 Please download this and place this into the `ai_ml/models/facial_emotion_model` directory.

 These have been pre-trained on the datasets for you and are ready to use in the backend services or for testing purposes.

+Feel free to [contect me](#-contact) if you encounter any issues or need further assistance with the AI/ML models.

 <h2 id="-analytics-scripts">📊 Analytics Scripts</h2>